One of our most experienced psychologists, Paul Carver, explains the various ways that anxiety disorders can manifest, and how they can be treated …

 A therapy called EMDR (Eye Movement Desensitisation and Reprocessing) works well with phobias, as it reprocesses bad memories, effectively desensitising them, so that they no longer bother us.

 Anxiety problems are unlikely to go away by themselves, but the good news is that therapy is extremely effective with anxiety disorders of all types.

 Author: Paul Carver, Bsc, Msc, PG Dip Health Psych.

-Paul Carver is a Psychologist with a very wide range of experience, and is focused on bringing the very best evidence-based treatments to his clients – including how to overcome anxiety disorders without medication.
+Paul Carver is a Brisbane psychologist with a very wide range of experience, and is focused on bringing the very best evidence-based treatments to his clients – including how to overcome anxiety disorders without medication.